 When drivers have a proper following distance, it gives them an advantage of better visibility, which allows them to see farther ahead and anticipate or react to the situation as needed.

-When a driver is following another vehicle too closely, it changes what he is able to focus on.
+When a driver follows another vehicle too closely, it changes what he is able to focus on.
 Because the driver hasn’t given himself adequate space and time between the car in front of him, he knows that he could rear-end the vehicle if it stops suddenly.
 This concern draws all his attention to that car, as he is focused on making sure the driver doesn’t suddenly hit his brakes.

 When the driver’s focus is on the vehicle in front of him, the driver is going to miss many other things happening on the road around him.
-As taught in The Smith5Keys, “aiming high” and seeing “the big picture” are central to safety, and unsafe following distances doesn’t allow the driver to see much beyond the vehicle that he is focused on.
+As taught in The Smith5Keys, “aiming high” and seeing “the big picture” are central to safety, and unsafe following distances don’t allow the driver to see much beyond the vehicle that he is focused on.

 How to Determine the Proper Following Distance